Adyen/adyen-flutter/README.md

   - Card Component: A card widget for shoppers to pay with a card.
 The Card Component also supports stored cards.
   - Google Pay Component: A widget that renders a Google Pay button.
   - Apple Pay Component: A widget that renders an Apple Pay button.
+  - Instant Component: A way to support payment methods that do not require additional input fields (PayPal, Klarna, etc.).

 |                                                             Android                                                              |                                                                iOS                                                                |